beardedfoo/devkit-mega-everdrive-x7/README.md

-# docker-mega-everdrive-x7
+# devkit-mega-everdrive-x7
-A docker image for the Mega Everdrive X7 development tools by @krikzz
+Development utilities for the Sega Megadrive with Mega Everdrive X7 by @krikzz